Computable Cross Norm in Tensor Networks and Holography: Discussion

 \acknowledgments We would like to thank Eugenia~Colafranceschi, Xi~Dong, Sean~McBride and Amir~Tajdini for comments.
-PR is supported in part by a grant from the Simons Foundation, and by funds from UCSB.
+PR is supported in part by a grant from the Simons Foundation, by funds from UCSB, the Berkeley Center for Theoretical Physics; by the Department of Energy, Office of Science, Office of High Energy Physics under QuantISED Award DE-SC0019380, under contract DE-AC02-05CH11231 and by the National Science Foundation under Award Number 2112880.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-19-1-0360.
-It was also supported in part by funds from the University of California.